igitur/hoauth/README.md

 You may want to delete this file if problems persist.

 #### Entries in the OS Keychain
-Client secrets are saved as application passwords under the common name `com.xero.hoauth`
+Client secrets are saved as application passwords under the common name `igitur.hoauth`

 ## Contributing